stellar/awesome-stellar/README.md

   - [A Federated Model for Internet-level Consensus](https://youtu.be/hjRQLYF599w)

+## Projects Building on Stellar

+- [Stellar Asset Issuers (Anchors)](#stellar-asset-issuers-anchors) - Financial institutions issuing assets on the Stellar network.

+- [IBM World Wire](https://www.ibm.com/blockchain/solutions/world-wire) - A new financial rail that simultaneously clears and settles cross-border payments in near real-time.

+- [Keybase](https://keybase.io/) - Secure groups, files, and chat for everyone with a built in Stellar wallet.

+- [SatoshiPay](https://satoshipay.io/) - Global, fast and easy micropayment solutions.

+- [Token](https://token.io/) - An open banking and digital money platform that delivers the infrastructure for lower cost, instant and more secure payments.

+- [Tempo](https://tempo.eu.com/en) - Tempo is an international money transfer, money and crypto exchange company.
+It offers online, offline and crypto remittances to nearly 100 countries.

+- [Wirex](https://wirexapp.com/business/stellar-partnership) - A U.K.-based payments platform and issuer of stablecoins on Stellar.

+- [SureRemit](https://sureremit.co/) - Nigeria-based global non-cash remittances company.

+- [Bitbond](https://www.bitbond.com/) - Bitbond is the issuer of Germany's first security token and makes business lending globally accessible.

+- [Blockdaemon](https://blockdaemon.com/stellar-node-deployment/) - Spin up and deploy Stellar nodes within minutes.

+- [Rehive](https://rehive.com/) - Rehive is a platform and toolkit for building fintech apps on Stellar.

+- [DSTOQ](https://dstoq.com/) - DSTOQ is on a mission to introduce micro investing to billions of people around the world.
+Making investing accessible and affordable.

 ## Stellar Asset Issuers (Anchors)

 - [AnchorUSD](https://www.anchorusd.com/) - Redeemable and stable cryptocurrency anchored 1-for-1 to the US dollar.
 All deposits are secured in US-domiciled bank accounts.